fxsitecompat/www.fxsitecompat.dev/content/docs/2018/non-printable-keys-will-soon-stop-firing-keypress-event.md

 **Update**: The change, originally requested by Google, has been temporarily [backed out](https://bugzilla.mozilla.org/show_bug.cgi?id=1443117) to give Google engineers time to fix the issue in their apps.

 **Update 2**: This change has been landed again at Firefox 61 Nightly but disabled for now on *Gmail*, *Google Docs*, *Google Sheets* and *Google Slides* to avoid any breakage.

+**Update 3**: *Google Hangouts*, *Google Inbox* and *Google Keep* as well as major public *Etherpad* instances have also been added to the blacklist so those developers have extra time to fix the issue.